Faster Geometric Algorithms via Dynamic Determinant Computation: Introduction

-Let us review previous work.
-There is a variety of algorithms and implementations for computing the determinant of a $d\times d$ matrix.
-By denoting $O(d^{\omega})$ their complexity, the best current $\omega$ is \(2.697263\)~\cite{KaVi05}.
-However, good asymptotic complexity does not imply good behavior in practice for small and medium dimensions.
-For instance, LinBox~\cite{DGGGHKSTV} which implements algorithms with state-of-the-art asymptotic complexity, introduces a significant overhead in medium dimensions, and seems most suitable in very high dimensions (typically $>100$).
-Eigen~\cite{eigenweb} and CGAL~\cite{CGAL} implement decomposition methods of complexity \(O(n^3)\) and seem to be suitable for low to medium dimensions.
-There exist algorithms that avoid divisions such as \cite{Rote01} with complexity \(O(n^4)\) and \cite{Bird11} with complexity \(O(nM(n))\) where \(M(n)\) is the complexity of matrix multiplication.
-In addition, there exists a variety of algorithms for determinant sign computation~\cite{BEPP99,AbBrMu99}.
-The problem of computation of several determinants has also been studied.
-TOPCOM~\cite{RambTOPCOM}, the reference software for computing triangulations of a set of points, efficiently precomputes all orientation determinants that will be needed in the computation and stores their signs.
-In~\cite{EFKP12socg}, a similar problem is studied in the context of computational algebraic geometry.
-The computation of orientation predicates is accelerated by maintaining a hash table of computed minors of the determinants.
+The problem of computing sequences of determinants has also been studied.
+TOPCOM~\cite{RambTOPCOM} is the reference software for enumerating all regular triangulations of a set of points in general dimension.
+It efficiently pre-computes all orientation determinants that will be needed in the computation and stores their signs.
+Emiris~\etal~\cite{EFKP12journal} study a similar problem in the context of computational algebraic geometry.
+In particular, the computation of several regular triangulations for different lifting functions.
+The computation of orientation predicates is accelerated by maintaining a hash table with the computed minors of the determinants.
 These minors appear many times in the computation.
-Although, applying that method to the convex hull computation does not lead to a more efficient algorithm.
+However, this method does not provide considerable acceleration when applied to the case of a single convex hull computation.

-Our main tools are the Sherman-Morrison formulas~\cite{SM50,Bart51}.
+Our approach utilizes the Sherman--Morrison formulas~\cite{SM50,Bart51}.
 They relate the inverse of a matrix after a small-rank perturbation to the inverse of the original matrix.
-In~\cite{Sankowski04} these formulas are used in a similar way to solve the dynamic transitive closure problem in graphs.
+Other applications of these formulas include solving the dynamic transitive closure problem in graphs~\cite{Sankowski04} and studying the effect of new links on Google Page Rank~\cite{Avrachenkov06theeffect}.